kaifalu/kaifalu_page/contact.markdown

 ![contact-me](/assets/contact-me.jpg){:class="img-responsive"}

 This is Kaifa Lu.
-Email: kaifa.lu@ufl.edu or kflu.917@gmail.com
+Email: kflu.917@gmail.com

-You can find out more info about me, as well as our research team [iAdapt](https://dcp.ufl.edu/iadapt/)
+You can find out more info about me, as well as our research team [iAdapt](https://dcp.ufl.edu/iadapt/) and [CECREH](https://www.depts.ttu.edu/cecreh/about.php)

 You can download my latest [CV](assets/Kaifa-Lu-CV.pdf)